-- 4. The additional new full-time jobs created in the 4 years after the initial year shall be eligible for the credit. - 5.
-The credit must be claimed within 1 year instead of the normal 3 year statute of limitation period. - For a business enterprise that creates a new year one under DCA regulations for any taxable year beginning on or after January 1, 2012, in tier 1 counties, the business enterprise must increase employment by 2 or more new full-time jobs for the taxable year to be eligible for the credit.
-See the Job Tax Credit law (O.C.G.A.
-48-7-40 and 48-7-40.1) and regulations for further information or refer to the Department of Community Affairs website. - Employer's Credit for Purchasing Child Care Property.
+- 104 Employer's Credit for Purchasing Child Care Property.
 Employers who purchase qualified child care property will receive a credit totaling 100% of the cost of such property.
 The credit is claimed at the rate of 10% a year for 10 years.
 Any unused credit may be carried forward for three years and the credit is limited to 50% of the employer's Georgia income tax liability for the tax year.
 Recapture provisions apply if the property is transferred or committed to a use other than child care within 14 years after the property is placed in service.
 This credit should be claimed on Form IT-CCC100.
-For more information, refer to O.C.G.A. §48-7-40.6. - Employer's Credit for Providing or Sponsoring Child Care for Employees.
+For more information, refer to O.C.G.A. §48-7-40.6. - 105 Employer's Credit for Providing or Sponsoring Child Care for Employees.
 Employers who provide or sponsor child care for employees are eligible for a tax credit of up to 75% of the employers' direct costs.
 The credit may not exceed 50% of the taxpayer's total state income tax liability for the taxable year.
 Any credit claimed but not used in any taxable year may be carried forward for five years from the close of the taxable year in which the cost of the operation was incurred.
 This credit should be claimed on Form IT-CCC75.
-For more information, refer to O.C.G.A. §48-7-40.6. - Manufacturer's Investment Tax Credit.
+For more information, refer to O.C.G.A. §48-7-40.6. - 106 Manufacturer's Investment Tax Credit.
 Based on the same Tier Ranking as the Job Tax Credit program.
 It allows taxpayer that has operated an existing manufacturing or telecommunications facility in the state for the previous three years to obtain a credit against income tax liability.
 The credit is calculated on expenses directly related to manufacturing or to providing telecommunications services.
 Taxpayers must apply (use Form IT-APP) and receive approval before claiming the credit on the appropriate tax return.
 A taxpayer may not claim the job tax credit or the optional investment tax credit when claiming this credit for the same project.
 Companies must invest a minimum of \$50,000 per project/location during the tax year in order to claim the credit.